Automattic/jetpack/to-test.md

 This block allows one to embed a VR viewer in their posts.
 It is available as soon as you connect Jetpack to WordPress.com.
 Try to use the block and see if it is displayed properly on your site!

+**Shortlinks**

+It is now possible to view a post's shortlink in the Jetpack plugin sidebar.
+Give it a try when the feature is on, off, and make sure everything works as you would expect.

 **At any point during your testing, remember to [check your browser's JavaScript console](https://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors#Step_3:_Diagnosis) and see if there are any errors reported by Jetpack there.**

 **Thank you for all your help!**